 To improve patient care through regenerative medicine approaches.

-To promote the exchange of ideas and information to further define the role, direction and goals of biological reconstruction as a specialty within Orthopaedics.
+To promote the exchange of ideas and information to further define the role, direction and goals of biological reconstruction as a speciality within Orthopaedics.

-To create a permanent source of funds in order to sponsor education, basic science, clinical research and technical assessments of developments in joint repair
+To create a permanent source of funds to sponsor education, basic science, clinical research and technical assessments of developments in joint repair.

-To foster integration of basic and clinical science
+To foster the integration of basic and clinical science.

 To promote cartilage research and repair to young doctors, investigators and researchers through worldwide training programs, fellowships and grants.